Deployment & Operations Guide

 environment:

-DATABASE_URL: "postgres://postgres:postgres@postgres:5432/myapp?sslmode=disable"
+DATABASE_URL: postgres://postgres:postgres@postgres:5432/myapp?sslmode=disable

-command: ["./myapp", "run-projections"]
+command: ["./myapp", "run-consumers"]

 restart: unless-stopped